You are your own best advocate.

 Advocacy in action.

 We have made great progress in Canada on breast density notification coast to coast.
-We are just waiting on NL to begin in Summer 2024.
+We are just waiting on NL to begin in 2025.
 In QC and SK, the information is online in each woman's health booklet.
 We have also made great progress on screening starting at 40.
-We are advocating in MB and QC to join the rest of the country.
+Nine provinces/territories have self-referral at 40 or have committed to it.
 Note: AB and NWT begin at 45.

 How does your province rate on five optimal breast screening practices.